John Smyth (barrister): Christian ministry, children's work and abuse

-Smyth moved to Zimbabwe in 1984, where in 1986 he set up mission Zambesi Ministries, which held summer camps for boys from the country's leading schools.
-He was arrested in 1997 in the investigation into the drowning of Guide Nyachuru, a 16-year-old adolescent, at the Marondera camp.
-Nyachuru's unclothed body was found at Ruzawi School pool in December 1992.
+Smyth moved to Zimbabwe in 1984, where in 1986, he set up Zambesi Ministries, which held summer camps for boys from the country's leading schools.
+In December 1992 a 16-year-old boy, Guide Nyachuru, drowned at the Marondera camp.
+Nyachuru's unclothed body was found in the Ruzawi School swimming pool.
+Smyth officiated at Nyachuru's funeral.
+A 21-page report by lawyer David Coltart was published in October 1993 and circulated to head teachers and church leaders in Zimbabwe.
+Smyth was arrested in 1997 during the investigation into the drowning of Nyachuru.
 Smyth always said that his death was an accident.
-The possibility of culpable homicide was after a long investigation ruled as unlikely, but raised doubts about his behaviour towards boys in his care.
-He subsequently moved to South Africa.
+The possibility of culpable homicide was, after a long investigation, ruled as unlikely, but the incident raised concerns about Smyth's behaviour towards boys in his care.
+The Makin Review revealed that he had continued his abuse of boys, including "beating with table tennis bat, enforced nudity, naked swimming, and showering" and that he had given "regular lectures about masturbation".